LeCloutPanda/DebugMode/README.md

 * X: Level the player up
 * L: Add 1000 coins(Based on scaling)
 * H: Heal the player
+* Z: Give the player everything
+* C: Give the player all accessories
-* Z: Give the player all weapons
+* Semicolon(;): Give the player all weapons
 * I: Toggle Invulnerability
 * T: Forward the timer by 1 minute
 * O: Kill the player